-Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left or at the end of this article.
+Shortcut: No obligation instant life insurance quotes will be displayed right away by filling out the form on the left.
 To learn more about how life insurance works please continue reading below.

 Life insurance to put it simply is protection for those who depend on upon you financially.

 If you die prematurely, life insurance products will provide them a sum of money to replace your lost income.
 You may see also see it referred to as “death insurance”, they are the same thing.

 The money from the insurance payout can be used for whatever your dependents wish but is typically used for things such as:

 - College tuition

 - Daily living expenses

 Put in more formal terms, life insurance is a contract between one person or entity and the insurance company.

 The contract states that as long as the payments are made to keep the policy in force, the insurance company is obligated to pay out a previously established death benefit.
 The death benefit will typically be a lump sum of cash but can also be installments if set up that way.